RosalvaMartinez/StevesApi/README.md

 that will send requests to the WebApi to make queries to a mariadb SQL database that is also hosted on the raspberry pi, and sends the results of those queries back to the user interface where they can be rendered and viewed as tables by the user.

+This project will address the following:
+1. Use of Raspberry Pi to communicate some action/activity to the end user -> raspberrypi will host a C# WebApi to communicate data from a mysql database to a user and vice versa
+2. Employment of C# code to control the Raspberry Pi -> raspberrypi will use C# WebApi to serve a front-end to the user, which will make http requests to a C# Api Controller to handle those requests
+3. Use of data in #1 and #2 -> raspberrypi C# WebApi will communicate with a mariadb SQL database to make queries (SELECT and INSERT) and return data to the front-end
+4. Any kind of user interface for #1 and #2 -> C# HomeController.cs will serve an `Views/Home/index.cshtml` page that will serve as a user interface
+5. Detail of how the above items were accomplished -> The following report details how this was accomplished
+6. Interaction in C# interacting with SQL Server -> I used the MySqlConnector package to create a DatabaseHandler.cs object to handle this interaction

 ## Install mariadb and create a database with tables and data on Raspberrypi

 First install mariadb on the raspberry pi using: ``` sudo apt install mariadb-server ``` , login to the mariadb and run ``` CREATE DATABASE stevesdoors ```.